askimed/nf-test/docs/configuration.md

     process "my_process"
     config "path/to/test/nextflow.config"
     autoSort false
+    options "-dump-channels"
     ...

 }
 ```

-It is also possible to overwrite the `config` or `autoSort` property for a specific test:
+It is also possible to overwrite the `config`, `autoSort` or Nextflow properties (e.g. `options "-dump-channels"`) for a specific test.
+Depending on the used Nextflow option, also add the `--debug` nf-test option on the command-line to see the addtional output.

 ```
 nextflow_process {